 Sensitivity at the Polls

 The rules of etiquette and good manners apply when working with every voter who enters a polling place.
 In addition, the following guidance may be helpful when working with people with disabilities.
+For additional information on interacting respectfully with Transgender, Genderqueer, and Gender Non-Conforming (GNC) People, please read the Pollworker Tips document.

 - Ask before you help.